niranjan910/AI-Job-Market-Analysis-2025/README.md

 ## Project Overview

-This project provides a detailed analysis of the global AI job market in 2025.
+This project provides a detailed analysis of the global AI job market in 2025 using Python.
 The focus is on understanding compensation trends, in-demand skills, work formats (remote vs. onsite), hiring locations, and application behavior.
 The insights aim to guide:

 - Organizational hiring and compensation strategies
 - Career planning for AI professionals